Table of contents

 The most common intrusion has become ransomware, and a successful widespread attack can severely strain a business.
 System backups can eliminate much of the risk from a successful attack but only if the backups themselves cannot also be compromised.
 Therefore, teams must carefully design their backup strategies to stay safe because attackers are known to monitor IT systems for weeks before triggering the encryption of an organization’s data.
 Natural disasters can be just as disruptive as a ransomware attack.
 For instance, Jacksonville, Florida if often subject to named tropical storms that are known to cause significant damages to businesses and their infrastructure.
 Hence, backups should be stored where they will not be subject to the same event that affected the operating systems.
 It is imperative to research how businesses handled and recovered from natural disasters to learn what worked and what did not.

 The final security step is to educate employees.
 Use anti-phishing campaigns to train employees on the types of emails that facilitate intrusions or fraud.
 A common attack is to entice employees to click on malware-infected jokes, pictures or videos within emails.
 Phishing emails convince employees, typically in accounting functions, to make fraudulent financial transfers.
 Accordingly, certain employee roles may need additional job-specific training.
 Human error is the most common source of an attack.
 In addition, an added benefit of this training is that employees become better prepared to avoid such attacks in their personal lives.

 Making it All Work

-A good balance of people, process, technology and tools is characteristic of a strong IT system.
-While the above seven steps focus on people and processes, CSG Technologies’ expertise lies in technology and tools.
-A partnership between business and managed service providers like CSG Technologies can form the foundations for a robust IT security infrastructure.
+Finally, a good balance of people, process, technology and tools is characteristic of a strong IT system.
+Besides, the above seven steps focus on people and processes, CSG Technologies’ expertise lies in technology and tools.
+Thus, a partnership between business and managed service providers like CSG Technologies can form the foundations for a robust IT security infrastructure.